 Tableau Accelerators are pre-built dashboards that help users jumpstart their analysis in Tableau.
 With an Accelerator, users can connect their own data to a robust dashboard that is designed specifically for their industry or application and use it to investigate their data.

-Accelerators are available for download on the Tableau Exchange and can also be accessed from Tableau Desktop and, in a limited subset, from Tableau Online.
+Accelerators are available for download on the Tableau Exchange and can also be accessed from Tableau Desktop and, in a limited subset, from Tableau Cloud.
 For information about using an Accelerator, see Use Accelerators to Quickly Visualize Data.

 Build your Accelerator